Brawl in Cell Block 99: Critical response

 Brawl in Cell Block 99 received positive reviews from critics and audiences alike.
 On Rotten Tomatoes, the film has an approval rating of 90% based on 99 reviews, with an average rating of 7.60/10.
 The website's critical consensus reads, "Brawl in Cell Block 99 rides a committed Vince Vaughn performance into the brutally violent—and undeniably entertaining—depths of prison-set grindhouse genre fare."
 On Metacritic, the film has a weighted average score of 79 out of 100, based on 21 critics, indicating "generally favorable" reviews.
 At the 74th Venice International Film Festival, the film received warm applause from the audience.

 Owen Gleiberman of Variety praised the film, calling it a "rare movie that truly evokes the grindhouse '70s" with its "exploitation made with vicious sincerity", a sentiment shared by Eric Kohn of IndieWire.
 Praise was also given to Vaughn's performance by Richard Roeper of the Chicago Sun-Times, Gleiberman of Variety, and Dan Buffa of KSDK News.
-Gleiberman refers to Vaughn's character Bradley as "a big violent sad-eyed baby, and he connects to the audience in the direct emotional way that he has done only rarely since Swingers".
-Buffa believes the film would help resurrect Vaughn's career after a line of failed films starring him.
+Gleiberman described Vaughn's character Bradley as "a big violent sad-eyed baby, and he connects to the audience in the direct emotional way that he has done only rarely since Swingers".
+Dan Buffa believed the film would help resurrect Vaughn's career after a line of failed films starring him.